microsoft/ApplicationInsights-Java/test/smoke/README.md

 * Decouple tests from test applications (common schema? dynamic resources created by the test?).
 * Detect if the smokeTests are being run on a linux machine and only run the Linux tests.
 Same for Windows.
 * Add ability to vary the Linux OS?
-* gradles tasks for creating a new test application, new environment; maybe automating other things e.g. 'add jre'
+* gradle tasks for creating a new test application, new environment; maybe automating other things e.g. 'add jre'
+* Automate discovery of application servers.
+* Automate _appServerShortName_ to remove need for build.gralde only with variable name defined.

 # References
 * [Docker for Windows][windock]